 - With a single authority figure, decisions can be made quickly and effectively.
 Collective governments can get bogged down with argument and indecision.

-- Children in royal families are raised to rule, so are fully prepared for rule when it happens.
+- Heirs to the throne in royal families are raised to rule, so they are fully prepared for rule when it happens.

 - Kings and queens are non-partisan, unlike politicians who represent specific groups and need to please these people in order to get elected.